riju-talk/DreamDot/README.md

 npm install

 # Set up environment variables
-cp .env.example apps/web/.env
+cp .env.example .env
-cp apps/payment/.env.example apps/payment/.env
-cp apps/chat/.env.example apps/chat/.env

-# Edit the .env files with your credentials
+# Edit the .env file with your credentials
 # See .env.example for all required variables

 # Generate Prisma clients